 Clover Springtail - Sminthurus viridis

 A relatively large greenish or yellowish springtail reaching 3 mm in length.
 The fourth antennal segment (ant4) is divided into 18 subsegments.
 The following guide helps to distinguish Sminthurus from Sminthurides: where macrosetae are distinctly present on the abdomen it is probably Sminthurus if absent or indistinct it is likely to be Sminthurides.
+There are two variants of this species.
+Sminthurus viridis ssp. cinereoviridis has two spots on small abdomen; in the ecovariant nigromaculatus of S. viridis, three spots are present.

 It lives on the soil surface in a variety of habitats including grassland and woodland, and feeds on leguminous plants.